Nginx-SU/Hana-Kernel_MSM8627-AOSP_7.0/README.md

 Create Flashable zip,

--extract Hana_Core-UX-nicki.zip
+Extract Hana_Core-UX-nicki.zip

--delete all files in system/lib/modules and replace it with your new modules in Hana_output (.ko files) -delete boot.img-zImage in tmp/kernel and replace it with your zImage from Hana_output and rename it too boot.img-zImage -create zip use this command on Hana_Core-UX-nicki directory
+Delete all files in system/lib/modules and replace it with your new modules in Hana_output (.ko files)

+Delete boot.img-zImage in tmp/kernel and replace it with your zImage from Hana_output and rename it too boot.img-zImage

+Create zip use this command on Hana_Core-UX-nicki directory

-  zip -r HanaCoreUX+_TEST-nicki
+  "zip -r HanaCoreUX+_TEST-nicki"

-Done “ Hana Core UX + Kernel is ready to flash”
+Done “Hana Core UX + Kernel is ready to flash”